grpc/proposal/A55-xds-stateful-session-affinity.md

 RPC load reporting happens in the `xds_cluster_impl_experimental` policy and we do want all RPCs to be included in the load reports.
 Hence the new policy needs to be just below the `xds_cluster_impl_experimental` as its child policy.
-Let's call this new policy `override_host_experimental`.
-This policy contains subchannel management, endpoint management, and RPC routing logic as follows:
+Let's call this new policy `xds_override_host_experimental`.
+This policy contains subchannel management, endpoint management, and RPC routing logic as
+follows:

 * maintain a map - let’s call this `overrideHostMap`.
 The key is (IP:port) and the value is the tuple